-If you’re reading this then it’s likely that you’re a part of a community group in Queensland whose operations will be affected by the upcoming statewide single-use plastics ban, coming into effect on September 1st 2021.
+If you’re reading this then it’s likely that you’re a part of a community group in Queensland whose operations are be affected by the statewide single-use plastics ban, which came into effect on September 1st 2021.

 Our Plastic Free Places team has been appointed by the Queensland State Government to conduct a series of information forums across the state to help groups just like yours understand and be able to comply with the ban.

 We recognise that for the majority of Queenslanders, a lot of this information is fresh and you’re being exposed to products, certifications and ways of operating you have not seen before.

 Below is a summary of the most important information from our forums to help guide you.

 Plastic is everywhere.
 It is in the environment, it's in animals , it's in water bodies, it's even in you and me.

 Astonishingly, half of all plastic produced in the world is designed to be used only once - and then thrown away.
 This explosion of single-use plastic has outpaced our ability to deal with the waste we have created.

 Both local and international communities have decided that, in order to stem the tide of single-use plastics, bans on certain products are needed.

 In Australia nearly all states and territories have, or are in the process of, implementing bans similar to ours here in Queensland.

 From the 1st of September the following items are banned from sale and use throughout the state of Queensland: